SWIFTSIM/swiftsim/doc/RTD/source/HydroSchemes/sphenix_sph.rst

 + A diffusion limiter, used to prevent energy leakage out of EAGLE supernovae (Borrow+ 2020).

-More information will be made available in a forthcoming publication.

 The simplified version of the 'Inviscid SPH' artificial viscosity calculates the time differential of the velocity divergence explicitly, using the value